GuanceCloud/datakit/internal/export/doc/en/pipeline/pipeline-quick-start.md

 _dklog_msg %{GREEDYDATA}
 ```

-Now that you have the pipeline and its referenced pattern, you can cut this line of logs through Datakit's built-in pipeline debugging tool:
+Now that you have the Pipeline and its referenced pattern, you can cut this line of logs through Datakit's built-in Pipeline debugging tool:

 ```Shell
 # Extract successful examples